Euro zone yields edge up before central bankers speak at Jackson Hole | Business

 Euro zone yields edge up before central bankers speak at Jackson Hole

+ECB Governing Council member Mario Centeno, seen as a dove, said the bank should be cautious in September with downside risks to the economy having materialised.
+Germany's 10-year government bond yield, the euro area benchmark, rose 3 basis points (bps) to 2.55%.

-Euro zone government bond yields edged higher on Friday, with investors waiting to hear from central bankers at the Jackson Hole Symposium, which might provide clues about the monetary policy path.
-Investors want to understand from Federal Reserve Chair Jerome Powell, who will speak at 1405 GMT, whether the U.S. central bank is done with its tightening cycle and how long it plans to keep rates at elevated levels.
+Euro zone yields edged higher on Friday, with investors waiting to hear from central bankers at the Jackson Hole Symposium, which might provide clues about the monetary policy path.
+Investors want clues from Federal Reserve Chair Jerome Powell, who will speak at 1405 GMT, on whether the U.S. central bank is done with its tightening cycle and how long it plans to keep rates at elevated levels.

-Euro zone government bond yields edged higher on Friday, with investors waiting to hear from central bankers at the Jackson Hole Symposium, which might provide clues about the monetary policy path.

-Investors want to understand from Federal Reserve Chair Jerome Powell, who will speak at 1405 GMT, whether the U.S. central bank is done with its tightening cycle and how long it plans to keep rates at elevated levels.
-Fed officials Susan Collins and Patrick Harker suggested on Thursday that the U.S. central bank doesn't need to raise rates again while keeping open the option for more action.

 Bundesbank President Joachim Nagel said euro zone inflation remains sticky, and monetary policy needs to be more stubborn than price growth.
 ECB Governing Council member Mario Centeno, seen as a dove, said the bank should be cautious in September with downside risks to the economy having materialised.

-Germany's 10-year government bond yield, the euro area benchmark, rose one basis point (bp) to 2.53%.
+Germany's 10-year government bond yield, the euro area benchmark, rose 3 basis points (bps) to 2.55%.
 Some analysts are sceptical about whether the central bankers will provide clear policy signals.

 They said Lagarde probably wouldn't show her cards as crucial inflation data will be released next week ahead of the September rate decision.
 But Commerzbank head of rates research Christoph Rieger argued the ECB could steal the stage at Jackson Hole, recalling that former ECB chief Mario Draghi used the conference nine years ago to open the door to quantitative easing measures while last year board member Isabel Schnabel prepared the ground for significant interest rate hikes.

-"Lagarde could provide more dovish pointers than Powell", he said.
+"Lagarde could provide more dovish pointers than Powell," Rieger said.
 Deutsche Bank economists don't expect Powell to send strong signals as the data dependence message from the Fed's most recent meeting was clear.

-"Powell's speech is unlikely to be very useful for investors," said Paul Donovan, chief economist at UBS Wealth Management, in his morning audio comments.
-Money markets continued to price a 40% chance of a 25 bps rate hike in September while they see the ECB depo rate peaking at 3.92% by year-end.
+"Powell's speech is unlikely to be very useful for investors," said Paul Donovan, chief economist at UBS Global Wealth Management, in his morning audio comments.
+Money markets continued to price a 40% chance of a 25 bps ECB rate hike in September while they see the ECB depo rate peaking at 3.92% by year-end .

-Data confirmed that Europe's largest economy stagnated in the second quarter compared to the previous three months, while a resilient labour market, strong wage increases and declining inflation should boost private consumption.
+Data confirmed that Germany, Europe's largest economy, stagnated in the second quarter compared to the previous three months, although a resilient labour market, strong wage increases and declining inflation should boost private consumption.
 German business morale deteriorated further in August.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)